-As I arrived back into London St. Pancras from my weekend in Bruges, feet up the footrest, drinking a glass of wine, and checking my emails on my internet connected and charging phone, one thought came into my head: Taking the Eurostar is so much better than flying!
+As I arrived back into London St. Pancras from my weekend in Bruges, feet up the footrest, drinking a glass of wine, and checking my emails on my internet connected and charging phone, one thought came into my head: Travelling by Eurostar is so much better than flying!

-My recent trip to Bruges marked my fifth Eurostar journey, having also used it three times for Paris, and once previously to go to Ghent via Brussels.
+My recent trip to Bruges marked my fifth time travelling by Eurostar.
+I travelled by Eurostar three times for Paris, and once to go to Ghent via Brussels.
 The service is expected to gain even more traffic now after recently launching a direct service to Amsterdam.

 But while the cross-channel train journey is almost becoming commonplace for me, the trip to Bruges was my mom’s first Eurostar trips, reminding me of all the must-knows for a first time user:

 Book in Advance

 It’s much cheaper to book ahead of time, usually a couple of months.
 You can book via their website.
 And keep your eye out for promotions: The Eurostar often has sales on to certain destinations.